-Cognitive mechanisms.
-A self-monitoring diary (such as the Daily Record of Dysfunctional Thoughts (A. T. Beck et al., 1979) or the forms provided by Greenberger and Padesky (1995), or Persons et al. (2001)) can be used to assess the automatic thoughts described by Beck's theory.
+A self-monitoring diary, such as the Daily Record of Dysfunctional Thoughts (Beck et al., 1979) or the forms provided by Greenberger and Padesky (1995) or Persons et al. (2001), can be used to assess the automatic thoughts described by Beck's theory.
 Emotions, behaviors, and automatic thoughts are typically obtained by simply asking the patient to report them while recalling the specific concrete event that triggered them.

-J. S. Beck (1995) offered strategies for eliciting this information when a direct and straightforward approach fails, including asking patients to report images and asking them to vividly imagine and recreate the event that triggered negative painful emotions.
+J. S. Beck (1995) offered strategies for eliciting this information when a direct and straightforward approach fails, including asking patients to report images and asking them to vividly imagine and re-create the event that triggered negative painful emotions.

-The Frost Multidimensional Perfectionism Scale (FMPS; Frost, Marten, Lahart, & Rosenblate, 1990) is a 35-item measure grouped into six subscales: Concern over Mistakes, Personal Standards, Parental Expectations, Parental Criticism, Doubts about Actions, and Organization.
-Respondents rate on a scale ranging from 1 (strongly disagree) to 5 (strongly agree) such items as If I fail at work/school, I am a failure as a person or Even when I do something very carefully, I often feel that it is not quite right.
-The FMPS scores have demonstrated good internal consistency (α's .77 to .93; Frost et al., 1990), and good convergent validity when compared to other similar measures of perfectionism (Stober, 2000).
+The Frost Multidimensional Perfectionism Scale (FMPS; Frost, Marten, Lahart, & Rosenblate, 1990) is a 35-item measure grouped into six subscales: Concern Mistakes, Personal Standards, Expectations, Parental Criticism, Doubts About Actions, and Organization.
+Respondents rate on a scale ranging from 1 (strongly disagree) to 5 (strongly agree) such items as "If I fail at work/school, I am a failure as a person" or "Even when I do something very carefully, I often feel that it is not quite right."
+The FMPS scores have demonstrated good internal consistency ($\alpha = .77$ to .93; Frost et al., 1990) and good convergent validity compared to other similar measures of perfectionism (Stober, 2000).
 The measure is reprinted in Appendix B of Antony, Orsillo, and Roemer (2001).

 The Experiences Questionnaire (EQ; Fresco et al., 2007) is an 11-item self-report measure of decentering.
-This measure asks the patient to rate the frequency with which he or she is currently having certain experiences such as "I remind myself that thoughts aren't facts" or "I can observe unpleasant feelings without being drawn into them."
+This measure asks the patient to rate the frequency with which he or she is currently having certain experiences, such as "I remind myself that thoughts aren't facts" or "I can observe unpleasant feelings without being drawn into them."
 Ratings range from 1 (never) to 5 (all the time).
-Fresco et al. (2007) utilized both exploratory and confirmatory factor analysis techniques to examine the EQ factor structure in two large samples of college students and a sample of depressed patients.
+Fresco et al. used both exploratory and confirmatory factor analysis techniques to examine the EO factor structure in two large samples of college students and a sample of depressed patients.
 Scores on the measure showed good internal consistency, ranging from $\alpha = .81$ to .90, and good concurrent and discriminant validity.
-The EQ has consistently shown sensitivity to treatment change in trials for MDD and GAD (Fresco, Segal et al., 2007; Hoge et al., 2015; Mennin, Fresco, Ritter, & Heimberg, 2015; Mennin Fresco et al., under review; Renna et al., under review).
-The EQ is also correlated with a recently developed objective measure of distancing that complements the assessment of decentering (Shepherd, Matt, Coifman, & Fresco, 2016).
-The EQ is available upon request via email fresco@kent.edu.
+The EQ has consistently shown sensitivity to treatment change in trials for MDD and GAD (Fresco, Segal, et al., 2007; Hoge et al., 2015; Mennin, Fresco, Ritter, & Heimberg, 2015; Mennin, Fresco, et al., 2017; Renna et al., 2017).
+The EQ is also correlated with a recently developed objective measure of distancing that complements the assessment of decentering (Shepherd, Coifman, Matt, & Fresco,

+2016).
+The EQ is available from Fresco upon request via e-mail (fresco@kent.edu).